jsmolka/blog/content/eggvance/progress-4.md

 The cause of this problem is best described in Martin Korths [GBATEK](https://problemkaputt.de/gbatek.htm#lcdobjoverview), which is the most comprehensive and complete reference document for the GBA.
 That even holds up when comparing against Nintendos official programming manual.

 {{<quote cite="Martin Korth, [GBATEK](https://problemkaputt.de/gbatek.htm)">}}
-OBJs are always combined of one or more 8x8 pixel Tiles (much like BG Tiles in BG Modes 0 &ndash; 2).
-However, OBJ Tiles are stored in a separate area in VRAM: 06010000 &ndash; 06017FFF (32 KBytes) in BG Mode 0 &ndash; 2, or 06014000 &ndash; 06017FFF (16 KBytes) in BG Mode 3 &ndash; 5.
-Depending on the size of the above area (16K or 32K), and on the OBJ color depth (4bit or 8bit), 256 &ndash; 1024 8x8 dots OBJ Tiles can be defined.
+OBJs are always combined of one or more 8x8 pixel Tiles (much like BG Tiles in BG Modes 0-2).
+However, OBJ Tiles are stored in a separate area in VRAM: 06010000-06017FFF (32 KBytes) in BG Mode 0-2, or 06014000-06017FFF (16 KBytes) in BG Mode 3-5.
+Depending on the size of the above area (16K or 32K), and on the OBJ color depth (4bit or 8bit), 256-1024 8x8 dots OBJ Tiles can be defined.
 {{</quote>}}

 The important part here is the one talking about tile address restrictions for different background modes.
-Bitmap modes (background modes 3 &ndash; 5) can't use as many sprite tiles as tiled backgrounds.
+Bitmap modes (background modes 3 to 5) can't use as many sprite tiles as tiled backgrounds.
 That is because some bitmap modes use multiple frames which occupy the first 0x4000 bytes of sprite tile memory.
 The code below shows the calculation of a tile address followed by the necessary check.

 ```cpp
 u32 addr = mmu.vram.mirror(entry.base_tile + size * tile.offset(tiles));